aight8/redux-domain/docs/api/Domain.md

 testDomain.theActionMethod('myparam1', 123, 'param3').dispatchSync().then(...).catch(...);
 testDomain.theActionMethod('myparam1', 123, 'param3').action; // The created action how it will dispatched

-testDomain.resetStore(); // Built-in action and reducer to reset the state to defined defaultState testDomain.getAllReducers(); // Collects all reducers (used by DomainManager) testDomain.getAllSagas(); // Collects all sagas (used by DomainManager) testDomain.defaultState; // The set default state
+testDomain.resetState(); // Built-in action and reducer to reset the state to defined defaultState testDomain.getAllReducers(); // Collects all reducers (used by DomainManager) testDomain.getAllSagas(); // Collects all sagas (used by DomainManager) testDomain.defaultState; // The set default state